gulpetl/gulp-etl-mysql-adapter/README.md

 ```
 You *could* embed this information in your gulpfile, but we recommend storing it outside of any repo so that you don't accidentally publish it.

+### gulp-data ###
+This plugin supports the use of the [gulp-data](https://github.com/colynb/gulp-data#readme) api for passing in its configObj parameter.
+This
+allows data/options from the pipeline to be used to create options passed to this plugin when it runs.

+### Node-RED ###
+[Node-RED](https://nodered.org/) is a low-code, visual programming environment for event-driven applications.
+Install this node under Manage Palette, look for `gulp-etl-mysql-adapter`

 ##### Sample gulpfile.js
 ```
 /* Run select query on the server and save the results in a local CSV file */